furixturi/nodeschool_learnyounode/README.md

 ## 12. HTTP UPPERCASER

 * To transform stream data as it's passing through, you can use the `through2-map` npm package.
-Its `map(function (chunk) {})` function takes a chunk of data, allows you to manipulate it inside the callback, then returns the result as a chunk of data.
+Its `map()` function takes a chunk of data, allows you to manipulate it inside the callback, then returns the result as a chunk of data.
 It works like `Array#map()` for streams.

 	```
 	$ npm install through2-map
 	```

-	E.g. to reverse the incoming stream:
+	E.g. to reverse all the characters in an incoming stream:

 	```javascript
 	var map = require('through2-map')